-Consider the fact that proselytizing Jews gained many Gentile converts throughout the world as is shown by Josephus concerning Antioch, the third city of the Roman Empire (Josephus: Wars; III; 4).
-This practice, though legal before 70 CE, was not viewed well among the élite, as seen from these words of Seneca, advisor to Nero:
+Consider the fact that proselytizing Jews gained many Gentile converts throughout the world, as is shown by Josephus concerning Antioch, the third city of the Roman Empire (Josephus: Wars; III; 4).
+This practice, though legal before 70 AD, was not viewed well among the elite, as seen from these words of Seneca, advisor to Nero:

 “The customs of this most accursed race have prevailed to such an extent that they are everywhere received.
 The conquered have imposed their laws on the conquerors.”

-To which Strabo also agrees and shows a great dissatisfaction:
+…to which Strabo also agrees and shows great dissatisfaction:

 “Now these Jews are already gotten into all cities, and it is hard to find a place in the habitable earth that has not admitted this tribe of men, and is not possessed by them; and it has come to pass that Egypt and Cyrene, as having the same governor, and a great number of other nations, imitate their way of living, and maintain great bodies of these Jews in a peculiar manner, and grow up to greater prosperity with them, and make use of the same laws with that nation also.
 Accordingly, the Jews have places assigned them in Egypt, wherein they inhabit, besides what is peculiarly allotted to this nation at Alexandria which is a large part of that city.
 There is also an ethnarch allowed them, who governs the nation, and distributes justice to them, and takes care of their contracts, and of the laws belonging to them, as if he were the ruler of a free republic.”